First Light And Reionization Epoch Simulations (FLARES) -- XIX: Supermassive black hole mergers in the early Universe and their environmental dependence: Introduction

 Motivated by the limitations of existing simulations in providing statistically significant samples of SMBH mergers at $z \ga 5$, we adopt the First Light And Reionization Epoch Simulations \citep[FLARES,][]{Lovell2021,Vijayan2021} in this work.
 FLARES is a suite of zoom-in simulations that resimulate $40$ regions with a wide range of overdensities, selected from a large-volume ($(3.2~{\rm cGpc})^3$) dark matter-only parent simulation, using the EAGLE galaxy formation model \citep{Crain2015,Schaye2015}.
 By assigning appropriate weights to different regions, FLARES can reproduce the composite statistical properties that match well the cosmic average.
 Through this novel approach, FLARES achieves a much larger effective simulation volume, and provides a statistically robust sample of extremely massive objects in the densest environments in the early Universe.
 In addition, FLARES allows us to investigate the environmental dependence of SMBH mergers and their GW signatures.

 A detailed investigation of SMBHs and their galaxy hosts in the early Universe ($5 \la z \la 10$) using FLARES is presented in \citet{Wilkins2025}.
 In addition, \citet{Lovell2023} showed the importance of active SMBHs for producing quenched populations of galaxies at $z \geqslant 5$, providing a good match with early number density constraints in this redshift regime \citep{Carnall2023,Gould2023,Valentino2023}.
 In this study, we focus on SMBH mergers with FLARES, quantifying their properties, environmental dependence, and implications for LISA detections.
+In particular, investigating how SMBH merger properties and detection rates depend on environment is a key motivation for this work, enabled by the wide range of environmental overdensities resimulated in FLARES.

 The structure of this paper is as follows.
 In Section~\ref{sec:sim}, we describe the details of FLARES.
 The properties of FLARES SMBH mergers are quantified in Section~\ref{sec:smbh_prop}, and their environmental dependence is studied in Section~\ref{sec:env_dep}.
 Section~\ref{sec:gw} is devoted to investigating the GW predictions from FLARES.
 We summarize and conclude in Section~\ref{sec:summary}.